Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Introduction

 \textbf{Approximation Algorithms via LP Hierarchies.} There is a vast literature on approximation algorithms using LP hierarchies.
 Notable examples include works on scheduling with communication delay~\cite{davies2020scheduling}, the matching polytope~\cite{DBLP:conf/stoc/MathieuS09}, numerous works on CSPs and Dense-CSPs~\cite{BRS,DBLP:conf/focs/GuruswamiS12}, Bin Packing~\cite{karlin2011integrality}, and Correlation Clustering~\cite{DBLP:conf/focs/Cohen-AddadLN22}.

-\textbf{Approximation Algorithms for Metric Embeddings with Additive or Multiplicative Distortion} Metric embeddings have been studied extensively for 30+ years in theoretical computer science, with vast applications.
+\textbf{Approximation Algorithms for Metric Embeddings with Additive or Multiplicative Distortion} Metric embeddings have been studied extensively for 30+ years in theoretical computer science, with extensive applications.
 See e.g. references in the recent paper \cite{sidiropoulos2017metric}.

-Strong inapproximability results~\cite{DBLP:conf/focs/MatousekS08} for minimizing worst-case distortion $\max_{i,j} \max ({\|x_i - x_j\| / d_{ij}, d_{ij} / \|x_i - x_j\|})$ led to some efforts to design approximation algorithms for average-case notions of distortion, among them MDS.
-Here ``average-case'' is in the sense that we take the average over $i,j$ pairs, not that $d_{ij}$s are random.
+Strong inapproximability results~\cite{DBLP:conf/focs/MatousekS08} for minimizing bi-Lipschitz distortion led to some efforts to design approximation algorithms for relaxed measures of distortion, among them MDS.
 We are not aware of works in this vein whose techniques apply directly to the Kamada-Kawai problem we consider here, so we defer further discussion to \cref{sec:additional-related-work}.

+One additional influential work we highlight, slightly predating the inapproximability results, is \cite{abraham2005metric}, which gives a ``beacon-based'' algorithm for embedding metrics with small distortion on all but a small fraction of distances; this is another approach to relaxing bi-Lipschitzness in pursuit of better algorithmic guarantees.